zelon88/HRCloud2/README.md

 -HRCloud2 takes user uploads and stores them in user-specific (but not database driven) non-hosted directories set by the administrator in the config.php file.
 Files that are requested by the user are temporarily moved to a user-specific hosted directory and are cleaned up every 15 minutes.

--Compatible with CDN's, multi-domain's, reverse-proxies, multi-server's (single domain or multi-domain), WordPress multi-site, or any combination thereof.

--Compatible with any storage mediaum.
-Removable devices,  virtual machines (VM's), network storage (and NAS devices), RAID arrays, or conventional storage.

 -Non-hosted permanent files remain until deleted by the end-user.

 -HRCloud2 can upload and manipulate multiple files per request.
 To download multiple files the user can select files and the archive format of their choosing.